Aim higher. Achieve more.

 Although the answer is always on the page in a multiple-choice exam, most students believe the MBE is the most difficult portion of the bar exam.
 The subjects tested are taught during the first three semesters of law school, and the fact patterns test legal principles in depth.
 OCU Law’s Conquer the Bar program focuses on the MBE.
 During the last semester of law school, students receive lectures covering the majority of the MBE topics.
 The substantive lectures provide great groundwork for bar preparation during the summer.

 The essential component to successfully completing the MBE is practice questions.
-The Department of Academic Achievement recommends doing MBE practice questions daily during the summer, and multiple practice exams with analysis are administered at the law school.
+Academic Achievement recommends doing MBE practice questions daily during the summer, and multiple practice exams with analysis are administered at the law school.
 Supplemental lectures are also provided for MBE topics.
 The combination of pre-bar review lectures, numerous practice questions, and review lectures during the summer teach the necessary skills to pass the MBE.

 If you are not taking the Oklahoma Bar Exam, out-of-state graduates are not left out of the process either.
 The study recommendations are created for each jurisdiction in which a student is taking the bar exam.